 Do you remember this scene in the movie Pretty Woman?

 Your platter of escargot should arrive with specially-created snail tongs, a two-tined seafood fork, and (if you're lucky) one or several sturdy toothpicks.
 Sometimes the snail is tucked deep back into the shell beyond where the fork can reach.
 This is when the hefty toothpick comes to the rescue.
-Stab, wiggle, and withdraw the perfectly roasted morsel, dip into the pan of garlic butter, and eat.
+Stab, wiggle, and withdraw the perfectly roasted morsel, dip it into the pan of garlic butter, and eat.

 8. Wine That Doesn't Come With a Screw Cap

 Technically, the food isn't the problem here; it's the container, or to be specific, how the container is sealed.
-I don't intend to laugh at the misery of others, but this video from Epicurious is entertaining and in the end they are successful (oh, happy day!).
+I don't intend to laugh at the misery of others, but this video from Epicurious is entertaining, and in the end, they are successful (oh, happy day!).